 Equation (2) reveals why it is important to make these judgments for the implementation of policy.
-Because $(1-\bar{u}i) \approx 1.5 \times \overline{LFPR}i$ , a 1-percentage-point cyclical movement in the participation rate is equivalent to about a 1.5-percentage-point shift in the unemployment rate.
+Because $(1 - \overline{u}t) \approx 1.5 \times \overline{LFPR}t$, a 1-percentage-point cyclical movement in the participation rate is equivalent to about a 1.5 percentage point shift in the unemployment rate.
 Common practice is to measure the magnitude of cyclical movements in participation as the gap between the actual LFPR and its trend level.
 This trend level, however, is very hard to estimate.
 This is what we discuss in the next subsection.

-III.ii.
-Estimates of the Cyclical and Trend Components of Participation
+3.2 Estimates of the Cyclical and Trend Components of Participation

 Starting with the trailblazing work by Perry (1971), it has become common practice to analyze labor force participation separately for different demographic groups due to differences in their participation behavior.
-Specifically, gender and age are recognized widely as important drivers of labor supply behavior.
-Most studies of labor supply built on this insight and identified the cyclical component of the LFPR as the deviation from an estimated trend that is constructed by aggregating across different demographic groups.
+Specifically, gender and age are recognized widely as important drivers of labor supply behavior.9 Most studies on labor supply built on this insight and identified the cyclical component of the LFPR as the deviation from an estimated trend that is constructed by aggregating across different demographic groups.

-This methodology is similar to what is used to estimate the natural rate of unemployment.
-However, there is one important distinction between demographic analyses of the unemployment rate and the participation rate.
+This methodology is similar to what is used to estimate the natural rate of unemployment.10 However, there is one important distinction between demographic analyses of the unemployment rate and the participation rate.
 Long-run average unemployment rates for different demographic groups have been relatively constant over the past decades.
 As a result, demographically-adjusted unemployment rates fare well in capturing medium-term trends in the aggregate unemployment rate.
 This not the case, however, for the LFPR.
-As Juhn and Potter (2006) point out, a large part of the medium- and longrun trends in the participation rate is due to changes in the labor supply choices within the same gender and age groups over time.
-This observation underscores the need for introducing cohort effects in studies of participation behavior.
-Very similar methods used to take into account these time-varying trends by cohort result in very different estimates of trend participation at the same point in time and to large revisions of the estimates over time.
-We illustrate this by comparing the estimates of trend LFPR by government agencies, the Federal Reserve, and from several academic papers.
+As Juhn and Potter (2006) point out, a large part of the medium- and long-run trends in the participation rate is due to changes in the labor supply choices within the same gender and age groups over time.11 This observation underscores the need for introducing cohort effects in studies of par-